maxdl/Synapse.py/README.rst

 Synapse.py is a software tool for analysis of immunogold labeled electron micrographs.
-Specifically, it is used to analyse gold labeling associated with membrane-enclosed compartments or other closed segmented paths.
-It is of course also possible to use the tool for other types of two-dimensional spatial point patterns.
+Specifically, it is used to analyse gold labeling associated with synaptic compartments comprising open pre- and postsynaptic membranes and a postsynaptic density adjunct to the postsynaptic membrane.
+It is of course also possible to use the tool for other types of two-dimensional spatial point patterns and synaptic-like structures.

 Synapse.py is used in conjunction with its companion ImageJ plugin, Synapse_.java.